NiX3r/SoftBot/README.md

 - `!sb credits` - shows bots credentials

-- `!sb channel <channel-ping>` - set up channel where every notification will be sended
+- `!sb channel <channel-ping>` - set up channel where every notification will be sended ( only creator of offer and bot admins can use this command )

 - `!sb offer` - commands for bazaar offers section